 While having an app isn’t a deal breaker for me, it certainly is nice to have.
 I’ll keep crossing my fingers that Turboant adds Bluetooth connectivity and an app in the future.

 Turboant M10 Lite Scooter Warranty

 Every Turboant scooter comes with up to a 12-month warranty.
 They also have a 30-day return and refund policy.

 Some of the components have a different warranty than others, so you should familiarize yourself with what is covered by going here.

 Speed Modes of the Turboant M10 Lite

-I like speed so I only ride in sports mode.
-However, if you wanted to conserve battery power to milk every last foot of the range, then you want to use eco mode.
+I like speed, so I only ride in sports mode.
+However, if you want to conserve battery power to milk every last foot of the range, you want to use eco mode.
 Or, if you have pre-teens that you don’t want zooming around at 16 mph, then you could use mode 1.
 I like having the optionality of different riding modes.

 OTHER SCOOTERS TO CONSIDER

 |Razor Electric Scooter T25||15.5 mph||18 mi||27 lbs|

 |GoTrax XR Elite||15.5 mph||18 mi||31.88 lbs|